torch.fx¶

 The main limitation of symbolic tracing is it does not currently support

 dynamic control flow.
-That is, loops or if
+That is, loops or if statements where the

 condition may depend on the input values of the program.